2i2c-org/2i2c-org.github.io/content/home/hero.md

 [cta]
   url = "infrastructure"
   label = "What's a 2i2c managed JupyterHub?"

-  # icon_pack = "fas"
-  # icon = "envelope"
+[cta_alt]
+  url ="projects"
+  label = "Our Projects"

 # Note.
 An optional note to show underneath the links.
 # [cta_note]
-#  label = '2i2c provides open-source infrastructure for interactive computing at institutions of research and education.'
+#  label = '2i2c offers open-source infrastructure for interactive computing at institutions of research and education.'
 +++

-2i2c is a non-profit organization that runs and supports customized JupyterHubs for educational & research users.
+2i2c is a non-profit organization that designs, develops, and manages customized JupyterHubs for communities in education & research.